 You would expect that, faced with such a demonstrably-effective tool in saving hundreds of lives each year, Australia’s politicians, bureaucrats, and agencies would have rushed — rushed! — to implement policies, laws, and regulations that gave Australia’s chronic pain sufferers “easy access” to medical cannabis.

-Yet, Australia’s federal and state government have made medical cannabis so hard to get that only 30,000 Australians — fewer than 1% of Australia’s chronic pain sufferers — are predicted to have access to medical cannabis by the end of 2019.
-The remaining 99% cannot access medical cannabis legally (except, recently, via the “Thailand Twist,” for which they can register at www.ThailandTwist.com).
+Yet, Australia’s federal and state government have made medical cannabis so hard to get that only 30,000 Australians — fewer than 1% of Australia’s chronic pain sufferers — are predicted to be active medical cannabis patients by the end of 2020.
+The remaining 99% do not have legal access to medical cannabis legally, due to complex rules, extensive paperwork requirements, and high costs.